scalacenter/scala-advent-of-code/docs/2023/puzzles/day07.md

   end apply
 ```

-A `Bet` is created from a `String` of a format `5678A 364` - that is, the hand and the bid amount.
+A `Bet` is created from a `String` e.g. `"5678A 364"` - that is, the hand and the bid amount.

-A `HandType` is a bit more complicated: it is calculated from `Hand` - a string of a format `5678A` - according to the rules specified in the challenge.
+A `HandType` is a bit more complicated: it is calculated from `Hand` - e.g. `"5678A"` - according to the rules specified in the challenge.
 Since the essence of hand scoring lies in how many occurrences of a given card there are in the hand, we utilize Scala's declarative collection capabilities to group the cards and calculate their occurrences.
 We can then use a `match` expression to look for the occurrences patterns as specified in the challenge, in descending order of value.

 ### Comparison

-The objective of the challenge is to sort bids and calculate the final winnings.
+The objective of the challenge is to sort bets and calculate the final winnings.
 Let's address the sorting part.
 Scala collections are good enough at sorting, so we don't need to implement the sorting proper.
 But for Scala to do its job, it needs to know the ordering function of the elements.
-We need to define how to compare bids one to another:
+We need to define how to compare two bets:

 ```scala
 val ranks = "23456789TJQKA"